 Abundant evidence exists in regard to the injustice experienced by people with cognitive disabilities in contact, or at risk of contact, with the justice system.
 This includes contact as victims, witnesses or alleged perpetrators.

-The Disability Justice Practice Framework document provides an in-depth summary of the project and best practice principles, and is a key component of the overall Project.
-It has been designed for use by individual disability service providers and practitioners to embed disability justice best practice into their organisation.
+The Disability Justice Practice Framework document provides an in-depth summary of the project and best practice principles, and was a key component of the overall Project.
+It was designed for use by individual disability service providers and practitioners to embed disability justice best practice into their organisation.

 - Disability Justice Shared Vision

 - Disability Justice Best Practice Principles

 - Disability Best Practice Indicators

 A 6 page Summary of the Disability Justice Project Framework document is also available.

 For the purposes of the Framework, further references to Aboriginal peoples will be inclusive of Torres Strait Islander peoples.